jmigual/APATeoria/Real Time Systems/lesson_03.md

 # Lesson 3 - Online Scheduling of Aperiodic Tasks

-## FIFO: the judgement day
+### FIFO: the judgement day
 - Disadvantages:
-    - Creates non-pree
+    - Creates non-preemptive schedule
+    - Ignores task's deadline and priority
+    - Response times heavily depend on the arrival times
+    - Low schedulability

 - Advantages:
+  - Fast
+  - Simple implementation
+  - Low runtime overhead
+  - Wide applicability in network systems

+## Scheduling complexity
-## Feasibility vs. schedulability
+### Feasibility vs. schedulability

 A scheduling algorithm may not be able to schedule all the feasible tasks but only a subset of them.
 However, two algorithms could schedule the same tasks, so the intersection is possible.

-## General scheduling problem
+### General scheduling problem
+> Given a set $\tau$ of $n$ tasks, a set $P$ of $p$ processors, and a set $R$ of $r$ resources, find an assignment of $P$ and $R$ to $\tau$ that produces a feasible schedule under a set of constraints

 The scheduling problem is an NP-Complete problem.
 So Complexity in the scheduling algorithms is important.
+Polynomial time algorithms can be found under particular conditions

 **Complexity** is a very important factor but there are other factors:
 - Runtime